alvarogarcia7/kata-formulation-pool-balls/README.md

 ### Problem 3 (:star:)

-Calculate **which ball swaps** are the longest path from the initial state to the correct one, without repeating intermediate states (I.e., there are not loops in the states)
+Calculate **which ball swaps** are the longest path from the initial state to the correct one, without repeating intermediate states (i.e., there are not loops in the states)

 Example: